Jhedzye/-capstone-forecasting-food-sales/README.md

 ### Flask UI running locally
 This shows the local Flask app making a prediction request to the SageMaker endpoint and returning a forecast result.

+The screenshot below shows my Flask UI making a live prediction.
+I entered a 30-day sequence of normalized sales values, and the model returned a prediction of 0.1511.
+This value is on the scaled range (0–1), and when inverse-transformed back to the original sales scale, it corresponds to the expected sales for the next day.
+This confirms that my deployed model is working correctly, taking in sales history as input and returning a valid forecast.

 ![Flask UI](./screenshots/flask_ui.png)

 ---